wpted/LexicalCalculator/README.md

                      rbp   lbp  rbp
 ```

-In each loop we compare lbp and the passed-in min_bp, if lbp is greater, the operator has higher priority.
+In each loop we compare lbp and the passed-in min_bp.
+If lbp is greater, the operator has higher priority.

 ## Implementation Steps

 1. Create a lexer that tokenizes the input.
-2. Create a parser that parses the tokens, and turns it into an AST.
+2. Create a parser that parses the tokens, and turn the tokens into an AST.
-   To build the AST, I selected Pratt Parsing and S-Expression instead of using the Shunting Yard algorithm and stacks.
+   To build the AST, I selected **Pratt Parsing** and **S-Expression** instead of using the Shunting Yard algorithm and stacks.
 3. Evaluate the AST and output the calculated results.

 ## Program